INSIGHT-Few sanctioned Russian oligarchs disclose UK property, despite new law

 By Andrew MacAskill, Ryan McNeill and Sinead Cruise

-Foreign companies holding UK property have until the end of Tuesday to identify their “beneficial owners” in a new public register, making Britain one of the first countries to do so.
-But a Reuters analysis of government data found that the people behind thousands of UK-property owning foreign companies remain veiled in secrecy.
+Foreign companies holding UK property had until the end of Tuesday to identify their “beneficial owners” in a new public register, making Britain one of the first countries to do so.
+But a Reuters analysis of government data found that the people behind more than ten thousand UK-property owning foreign companies remain shielded from public view.

-More than 19,000 overseas companies had disclosed ownership of UK property as of Tuesday morning in Britain, according to data from Companies House, which runs the new register.
-That represents about two thirds of all the property-owning foreign companies, based on separate land-ownership records kept by Britain’s Land Registry.
+More than 19,700 overseas companies had disclosed ownership of UK property as of Wednesday morning in Britain, according to data from Companies House, which runs the new register.
+That represents about two thirds of all the property-owning foreign companies, according to the government.

-About a quarter of the more than 19,000 companies that registered with Companies House didn’t identify any individual owners, many of which disclosed entities in countries known for business secrecy, such as the British Virgin Islands or Panama.
+About 5,500 companies, or nearly 30% of the more than 19,700 companies that did register with Companies House, didn’t identify any individual owners, Reuters found.
+Many of those disclosed as beneficial owners entities in countries known for business secrecy, such as the British Virgin Islands or Panama.
 Government guidance defines a beneficial owner as either an individual or an entity, such as a corporation or trustee.

 The Register of Overseas Entities is part of a wider economic crime law enacted last year that the government said would help prevent Russian oligarchs laundering money in UK property.
 The legislation leaves backers of Russian President Vladimir Putin “nowhere to hide” in Britain, then Prime Minister Boris Johnson said at the time.